PrestaShop/PrestaShopAutomationFramework/FASTER.md

 Functional tests are slow by nature (need to launch a browser, setup a complex application state...).

-To speed this up, several optimizations can be made.
+To speed things up, several optimizations can be made.

 We list the ones we found effective here.

+The tips we outline here are based on a standard, recent Ubuntu installation (14.04 at the time of writing).

+With Apache vhost and mysql datadir in ram, we get an overall x10 speed boost on stock hardware (4 core CPU, 8Go RAM).

-# Apache VHOST in RAM
+# Apache vhost in RAM

 ## Ramdisk setup